-Once you know what needs doing, it’s decision time: have you got the tools and confidence to tackle this?
+Once you know what needs doing, it’s decision time: have you got the bike tools and confidence to tackle this?
 If the answer’s no, go to plan B. (B is for bike shop!)
-Some jobs aren’t difficult but require rarely-used tools that it might not be cost-effective for you to own.
+Some jobs aren’t difficult but require rarely-used bicycle tools that it might not be cost-effective for you to own.

 While a dedicated workshop is ideal, all you need is a well-lit area where you’ll be comfortable and won’t get in anyone’s way.
 You’ll make fewer mistakes if you’re able to work methodically, without the pressure of time or the worry of making a mess.

-If you don’t have a suitable garage or shed, buy workshop mat to put down in a vacant room.
-They cost from around £10; search for ‘workshop bike mat’.
+If you don’t have a suitable garage or shed, buy a workshop mat to put down in a vacant room.
+They cost from around £10; just search for ‘workshop bike mat’.

 There are ad hoc ways to bring the bike up to your level.
-You could use a padded bench vise.
-Or you might be able to put a couple of long straps over a beam to hook the bike up by the saddle and handlebar.
+You could use a padded bench vise, or you might be able to put a couple of long straps over a beam to hook the bike up by the saddle and handlebar.

 Ensure you’ve got all the parts you need before you start.
 If you’re fitting a new chain, you might also need a new cassette, new chainrings, and new derailleur jockey wheels.
 If you’re fitting a new cable, you may need a new cable outer and ferrules, and you’ll certainly need an extra cable end cap.

 There are countless different standards for bikes, so it’s easy to buy the wrong thing, particularly if you’re buying online.
-The safest bet is to take your bike into your local shop, explain what you need, and buy the correct brake pads or whatever on the spot.
+The safest bet is to take your bike into your local shop, explain what you need, and buy the correct brake pads or whatever you need on the spot.

 When you’re working on your bike, small parts can easily become misplaced.
 Lay out parts systematically on sheets or newspaper or keep them together in, for example, Tupperware boxes.

 Nuts and bolts on bikes can be very tight.
 If you’re struggling, you need more leverage.
 With a multitool, you can increase this by unfolding the tools on the opposite end to the one you’re using, so you’ve got a longer lever.
 With big spanners and suchlike, it’s useful to have a 30cm or longer piece of metal tubing, wide enough in diameter to enclose the tool handle.
-If you can’t find anything else suitable, a cheap aluminium relay baton (around £5 online) will do the job.
+If you can’t find anything else suitable, a cheap aluminium relay baton (around £5 online) will do the job

-Beware tightening things too firmly.
+Beware of tightening things too firmly.
 The bottom bracket and headset, for example, should be tightened just enough to stop play in the bearings; there shouldn’t be any resistance to turning.
 Most other fittings require firm pressure rather than extreme force.
-Each part have a recommended amount of force to apply to it when it’s fitted.
+Each part has a recommended amount of force to apply to it when it’s fitted.
 While you can normally judge things well enough by feel instead, force is worth measuring with a torque wrench in the case of (more easily damaged) carbon fibre parts.

 Bolts and other threaded parts should turn easily to begin with.
 If not, you may have crossed the threads.
 Undo and try again, taking great care to screw the fitting home perpendicularly.
 Bear in mind that some components – for example, left-hand pedals and right-hand bottom bracket cups – use a left-hand thread and tighten anticlockwise.